Showing posts with label believe. Show all posts

 “Some seem able to learn it, and from time to time we see someone virtually come alive and their Christian life is simply transformed by learning to operate on this principle.
 They lose their egotism, as extroverts; or they lose their introverted feeling of self-consciousness...They begin to do things and to enjoy them, experiencing the blessing and excitement of Christian living.
 Others say, "I see all this, and I want to do it too.
 I know what is said about how to rest, but I try it and it doesn't work.
 Why?
 Why do we fail?”

 In (1 Timothy 6:12(a)), we received this analogy: "Keeping your faith is like running a race. (b) Try as hard as you can to win that race,"(ERV).
 What does it consist of?
 An athlete is up early in the morning practicing all day long, putting great effort to follow precisely the instruction given, yet by the end of the day no gain, no personal record broken.
-So many athletes then believe that they have reached their full potential and accept the status quo.
-But then, there is this one athlete who refuses the status quo and will question the technique and look elsewhere for resources.
+So many athletes believe they have reached their full potential and accept the status quo.
+But then, this one athlete refuses the status quo and will question the technique and look elsewhere for resources.

 This is why some Christians fall into a rut.
 They keep applying the same principle taught over and over again without showing any improvement in their Christian lives, living a defeated life as if it was intended to be, according to God’s will.
 I myself experience being stuck in a rut.